CamStreamer/CamStreamerLib/README.md

 -   [CamOverlayPainter/](doc/CamOverlayPainter.md) contains three modules which makes easier to use CamOverlayDrawingAPI.

+-   [CamScripterAPI](doc/CamScripterAPI.md) is a module which allows receiving events from CamScripter ACAP application.

 -   [CamScripterAPICameraEventsGenerator](doc/CamScripterAPICameraEventsGenerator.md) is a module which allows generating events on an Axis camera.
 These events can be used for triggers in the Axis camera rule engine (events/actions).
 It is also an easy way how to integrate events and metadata in VMS systems which support Axis camera events.

 -   [CamSwitcherAPI](doc/CamSwitcherAPI.md) is a module to access CamSwitcher API.

 -   [CamSwitcherEvents](doc/CamSwitcherEvents.md) is a module which allows receiving events from CamSwitcher ACAP application.

--   [VapixEvents](doc/VapixEvents.md) is a module which allows receiving camera events from the VAPIX API.
+-   [PlaneTrackerAPI](doc/PlaneTrackerAPI.md) is a module to access PlaneTracker API.

 -   [GenetecAgent](doc/GenetecAgent.md) is a module which allows receiving and sending data to Genetec VMS.